gbif/hp-swissnatcoll/en/data-aggregator-faqs.md

 ## Do I have to upload my entire database into the Data Aggregator?

 **There is no need to upload your entire database into the Data Aggregator DAGI.** You can choose to upload **first the most important fields for a selected set of records**.
-Keep in mind that the **key element** of the data you import in DAGI is the **catalogNumber attribute**, which has to be unique for all of your records.
+Keep in mind that the **key element** of the data you import in DAGI is that first **it is in the correct dataset** (GRSciColl collection) and second, **you want to publish that data on GBIF**.

 To help you select your fields, we recommend you focus first on the ones that are [mandatory](#minimal-mandatory-fields-of-the-data-aggregator) and those used by the [Encoding](#what-does-the-encoding-do) step.
 You can then proceed further with the [MIDS attributes](#additional-fields-increasing-data-quality-in-the-data-aggregator-mids). **Please keep in mind that some attributes require a [special value in DAGI](#fields-in-the-data-aggregator-with-special-values-required)**.